James Joseph Brown: Personal life

 Brown married Margaret Tobin on September 1, 1886, in Leadville's Annunciation Church.
 They first settled in Leadville, Colorado but moved closer to the mines on Iron Hill in the rugged Stumpftown (now a ghost town).
 After the birth of their son, the Browns moved back into Leadville, living at 320 Ninth Street and then 322 Seventh Street.
 As Brown became more successful, the family enjoyed the life of the upper middle class and sent their children to school in Paris.

 In 1894, the Browns moved to Denver, Colorado, buying a $30,000 Victorian mansion in Denver's wealthy Capitol Hill neighborhood.
 In 1897, they built a summer mansion Avoca Lodge in Southwest Denver, near Bear Creek.
 The couple enjoyed the opera and theatre and Brown was a member of the Denver Athletic Club and the Denver Country Club.

-Margaret was later known as The Unsinkable Molly Brown, having survived of the sinking of the RMS Titanic in 1912.
+Margaret was later known as The Unsinkable Molly Brown, having survived the sinking of the RMS Titanic in 1912.